 Department and Faculty

-We perform more than 12,000 outpatient procedures each year, including advanced procedures like endoscopic ultrasound, laser and photodynamic therapy, esophageal stents, PEG, ERCP and enteroscopy.
-Esophageal and gastroduodenal motility testing, anorectal function tests and esophageal pH tests are also performed.
+The division performs more than 12,000 outpatient procedures each year, including advanced procedures such as endoscopic ultrasound, laser and photodynamic therapy, esophageal stents, PEG, ERCP, and enteroscopy.
+Esophageal and gastroduodenal motility testing, anorectal function tests, and esophageal pH tests also are performed.

-During your gastroenterology fellowship, you will have access to the following resources and support services:
+During your Gastroenterology Fellowship, you have access to these resources and support services:

 - Teaching files in endoscopy, radiology and pathology